tomislavmedak/tomislavmedak.github.io/CV_TMedak.md

 ## Technical expertise

-**Digital Scholarship Workflows**
+**Digital Scholarship**

-  I have been integrating and documenting workflows I use in my scholarly   work, covering a range of actions from digitisation, annotation, referencing, plaintext authorship, storage and backup, to presentation and web presence.
+  I have been integrating and documenting free software workflows I use in my scholarly work, covering a range of actions from digitisation, annotation, referencing, plaintext authorship, storage and backup, to presentation and web presence.
 It includes workflows based on ScanTailor, OCR tools, Zotero, Diigo, Hypothesis, Markdown, Atom, Pandoc, Git, Reveal.js, reveal-md and Nikola.

-  The tutorial can be found on my [website](https://tom.medak.click/en/workflows/).
+  An extensive tutorial can be found on my [website](https://tom.medak.click/en/workflows/).

 \pagebreak